 Every year, about 240 million people call 9-1-1 in the U.S. For most of these calls, an ambulance is dispatched to the scene in order to provide immediate medical attention.
 Patients and medical professionals alike are indebted to these services, which means that they should be paid appropriately and on time.
 But do you know how ambulance services collect patient payments?

-The process is relatively simple and strategic and the job is usually assigned to an EMS bill company.
+The process is relatively simple and strategic, and the job is usually assigned to an EMS bill company.
 However, not all billing companies are concerned about timelines.
 Neglecting to send out billing information for services rendered by EMS professionals hurts the response team, the hospital, the patient, and even the taxpayers.
 That’s why it’s vital to ensure that your billing or collection agency is following these three steps for collecting patient payments for ambulance services.

 Step 1.
 Double Check The Bill

 A reliable company will do some background check to make sure that the insurance company has paid out the proper amount.
-If the numbers are wrong, it’s your patient who is going to get frustrated and it’s you who they will be calling to demand an explanation.
+If the numbers are wrong, it’s your patient who is going to get frustrated, and it’s you who they will be calling to demand an explanation.
 A hands-on billing company will make sure that the distressed patient is at least getting the correct billing information.

 Spelling, Contact, and Coding

-Another thing that should be checked is any typing errors within the bill.
+Another thing that should be checked is for any typing errors within the bill.
 A seemingly minor error can lead to denials or claims, meaning that the 911 provider will be delayed in receiving payment (if they get it at all).
 Your billing company should be diligent in making sure all information is correct before sending it out to the patient.

 Step 2.
 Five Day Bill Day

 Speaking of sending out the bill, ambulance services can collect patient payments at any time.
 Ideally, however, your billing company should have the bill squared away with the proper information within five days.
-If you’re working with a company that is continuously sending out patient bills for ambulance services weeks or months after the event, you should consider switching agencies.
+If you’re working with a company that is continuously sending out patient-bills for ambulance services weeks or months after the event, you should consider switching agencies.

 Step 3.
 Follow-Up